excsn/fibre/ioc/README.USAGE.md

 fn main() {
     // 4.
 Register the dependencies
-    // Register ConsoleLogger as the implementation for the `dyn Logger` trait. global().add_singleton_trait::<dyn Logger>(|| Arc::new(ConsoleLogger));
+    global().add_singleton_trait::<dyn Logger>(|| Arc::new(ConsoleLogger));

     // The ReportService factory *resolves* its dependency from the container.